CRC is not a crisis resource - if you are in crisis, please call 988 or 911.

 -

 All Workforce participants are invited to drop in to our weekly virtual sessions (Mondays, 1pm).
 Presentations and discussions are led by CRC Workforce staff and participants as well as guest speakers in the fields of job coaching, career advising, and professional development.
-Job Club offers participants the opportunity to discuss and engage with vital information to support their job search, career pivot, and wellness in the workplace and to share experiences with others on the same journey.
+CRC additionally offers programming in person and throughout the year.
+Our peer community programs offer participants the opportunity to discuss and engage with vital information to support their job search, career pivot, and wellness in the workplace and to share experiences with others on the same journey.
 Please note: This is not a support group; if you are seeking a support group please see “Working & Coping.”

 -